-It’s a big change from the way you currently get your benefits, because it’s a single monthly payment, paid once a month into your bank account – and you’ll have to pay your rent out of this payment.
-We want to do all we can to help you with the change and to make sure you’re able to always pay your rent first.
+Universal Credit is a single monthly payment, paid once a month into your bank account – and you’ll have to pay your rent out of this payment.
+We want to do all we can to help you make sure you’re able to always pay your rent first.

 It’s a new benefit for those in and out of work.
 To be eligible you must: